jackyzha0/quartz/content/notes/01-Vector-Spaces-and-Subspaces.md

 - a vector subspace is a subset of a vector space whose elements (which are vectors) are additively and multipicatively closed and contain the zero vector

-complex numbers:

-$The complex number z has the from a+b i where a,b \element$